J-CF-Leung/Study_Vault/Physics/IB Physics/Electromagnetism.md

 $$\frac{V_1}{V_2}=\frac{N_1}{N_2}$$
 - Consider a circuit with 2 voltage sources $V_1$ and $V_2$, with currents $I_1$ and $I_2$, the relationship between impedances can be shown to be:
 $$Z_1=\frac{j\omega L_1Z_2(N_1/N_2)^2}{j\omega L_1+Z_2(N_1/N_2)^2}\approx Z_2\left(\frac{N_1}{N_2}\right)^2$$
+- Circuit containing transformer: _clearly define_ current directions, _assume a sign convention for how flues add/subtract_ based on how 2 currents flow _relative to each other_

 ### Energy flow in circuits
 - Consider a circuit with resistance $R$, inductance $L$, and capacitor $C$